UZUM3232/CALCULATOR.py/README.md

 Usage:
-      first press any number and select an symbol(+-*/) and select number again and then press equal symbol here you go you got it
+      first press any number and select an symbol(+-*/) and select number again and then press equal symbol here you go, you got it.